 The society we live in is changing rapidly, but our education system hasn’t changed much for hundreds of years.
 It is mired by an industrial-age mentality of churning out factory workers.
 However, we live in an Information Age.
 In the era of rapid unabated information flow, our education system also needs to tailor to individual needs and interests.

 In the years that follow, there is a need for an education that is digitised, automated, interactive and individual-centric – with the pace of the learner.
-There has to be an increased encouragement towards a peer-to-peer learning in the school system.
+There has to be an increased encouragement towards peer-to-peer learning in the school system.
 Ceteris paribus, we don’t need no education that controls our thoughts.

-Disclaimer: Adarsh Badri is a Masters student at the University of Delhi, and an author of a forthcoming book, ‘Republic of Reservation’.
+Disclaimer: Adarsh Badri is a Masters student at the University of Delhi, and an author of a forthcoming book, the ‘Republic of Reservation’.
 Vivin Nair is an alumnus of the London School of Economics, and a Smart City Fellow with Government of India.